-You will likely need to use a multi-precision binary floating point library.
+You will need to use a multi-precision binary floating point library.

-Generate distributed executions for n = 10, 20, 40, say, containing up to, say (for example) v\n events totally.
-Probably v=50 is adequate, but you may have to iterate with this in the experiment.
-Store the full EVC (do not worry about the number of bits used, assume no bound) and/or alternatively, the vector clock, for each event.
+Generate distributed executions for n = 10, 20, 40, say, containing up to, say (for example) $v^n$ events totally, where v = 50, 100, 200, 500, for example.

+Store the vector clock, for each event.
 Also, for each event, store the logarithm of its EVC as generated by the algorithm of Figure 3.
 In order to store the logarithm, assume a bounded mantissa m (the digits after the decimal point).
-For example, assume m=64 bits, 128 bits, 256 bits, 384 bits, 512 bits, etc.
+For example, assume m=16 bits, 32 bits, 64 bits, 128 bits, 256 bits, 512 bits, etc.

-There are $(v^n)(v^n - 1)/2$ pairs of events for the total of $v^n$ events.
-For each event pair, determine whether e -> f using the EVC or vector timestamp, and then using the logarithms of the EVC timestamps of e and f.
-A false negative for the causality relation is when e -> f but the use of logarithms does not infer so.
-A false positive for the causality relation is when e (NOT)-> f but the use of logarithms infers that e -> f.
-Calculate the percentage rate of errors (false positives and false negatives), for various n and m (after choosing a suitable value of v).
+There are $(v^n)(v^n - 1)/2$ pairs of events in the total of $v^n$ events.
+For each event pair, determine whether $e \rightarrow f$ using the vector timestamp (or EVC, if you are storing EVCs instead; assume unbounded storage for EVCs in this case) test, and then using the logarithms of the EVC timestamps of e and f.
+Tabulate the number of true positives, true negatives, false positives, and false negatives for various combinations of n and m and v.

+Calculate the rate of errors for false positives and for false negatives, for various combinations of n and m and v.
+The formulas are,